U Scorpii

-U Scorpii (U Sco) is a recurrent nova system; one of 10 known recurring novae in the Milky Way galaxy.
+U Scorpii (U Sco) is a recurrent nova system, one of 10 known recurring novae in the Milky Way galaxy.
 Located near the northern edge of the constellation Scorpius it normally has a magnitude of 18, but reaches a magnitude of about 8 during outbursts.
 Outbursts have been observed in 1863, 1906, 1936, 1979, 1987, 1999, 2010, and 2022.

 The 2010 outburst was predicted to occur April 2009 ± 1.0 year, based on observations during quiescence following the 1999 outburst.
 The U Sco 2010 eruption faded by 1 magnitude in 1 day, and by 4 magnitudes in 6 days.
 By February 6 it was dimmer than magnitude 13.
 Between February 10–19, it was flickering around magnitude 14.
-The eruption ended on day 64, which is the fastest observed decline to quiescence of recurring nova.
-This eruption of U Sco is now the best-observed nova event with 22,000 magnitudes already accumulated.
-Astronomers have predicted that another eruption of U Sco will occur in 2020±2.
-This prediction was correct; it brightened to +7.8 magnitude on 6 June 2022.
+The eruption ended on day 64, which is the fastest observed decline to quiescence of a recurring nova.
+This eruption of U Sco became the best-observed nova event to its day, with 22,000 magnitudes accumulated.
+Astronomers then predicted that another eruption of U Sco would occur in 2020±2.
+This prediction was correct: it brightened to +7.8 magnitude on 6 June 2022.

-Originally identified in 1863 by English astronomer N.R.
-Pogson, U Scorpii was the third recurrent nova to be identified, in the years preceding World War II by Helen L. Thomas.
+Originally identified as a nova in 1863 by English astronomer N.R.
+Pogson, U Scorpii was the third nova to be identified as recurrent, by American astronomer and historian of science Helen L. Thomas, in the years preceding World War II.